LV-Crew/LVC-AMS/README.md

 - Execute "LVC-AMS_-_Run_all.sh" to run all tasks.
 - If you have concerns about your privacy, you can instead execute "LVC-AMS_-_Run_privacy.sh" that deletes a bit more.
 - If you want to execute just one task, maybe edit the variables in the script, the run it.
+- If you like, you can create with "LVC-AMS_-_Create_cron_all.sh" a cron for "LVC-AMS_-_Run_all.sh".
+You can edit the variables in this script before, too.
+- If you like, you can create with "LVC-AMS_-_Create_cron_privacy.sh" a cron for "LVC-AMS_-_Run_privacy.sh".
+You can edit the variables in this script before, too.
+- If you like, you can support us with running "LVC-AMS_-_Log_scan_files.sh" and upload the created TXT file as an issue.
+This script will scan for special file names.
+- If you like, you can support us with running "LVC-AMS_-_Log_scan_dirs.sh" and upload the created TXT file as an issue.
+This script will scan for special directory names.
+- If you like, you can support us with running "LVC-AMS_-_Log_dir_structure.sh" and upload the created TXT file as an issue.
+This script will log your directory structure.
+- If you reinstall your phone or move you extended SDCard (data) to a new one, you can run "LVC-AMS_-_Delete_App2SD_folders.sh" on it, if you have used (a) App2SD(+) (app).
 - That's it!

 <br>